 Although younger members of the population are shunning Facebook in favour of other social media channels, there are still plenty of people who are signing up.
 In 2019, the fastest growing group of people signing up for Facebook were people aged 75 and over – so if you are looking to connect with this generation, then posting on Facebook could be a valuable strategy.

 Since it launched in October 2010, Instagram has been pivotal in helping to create careers for the selfie generation.
-Influencer marketing has become one of the most successful types of marketing in recent years, and Instagram has had a huge part to play in that coming to fruition, but it’s also become one of the most used platforms for sharing content by businesses too.
+Influencer marketing has become one of the most successful types of marketing in recent years with 40% of people claiming they bought a product after seeing it promoted by a Social Media Influencer, and Instagram has had a huge part to play in that coming to fruition, but it’s also become one of the most used platforms for sharing content by businesses too.

 Instagram is far from the most popular social media, trailing behind YouTube, WhatsApp, Facebook Messenger and WeChat.
 But the Facebook-owned platform (since 2012!) still has over 1 billion monthly active users, which is nothing to be sniffed at – there are plenty of customers that you can share your content with through your Instagram feed, Stories, Instagram Live and IGTV.

 Considering demographic information, over half of Instagram users are aged 34 or younger, but there’s a pretty even split when it comes to gender – 51% are female and 49% male, while the USA has the biggest pool of users – over 120 million Americans log on daily.
 Worldwide, we see India and Brazil using Instagram the most with 88 million and 82 million users accessing their feed daily.